-Pin Descriptions (continued)
+Pin Definitions (continued)

-Name I/O Description TDI JTAG serial input synchronous Serial data-in to the JTAG circuit .
+Pin Name I/O Description TDI Serial Data-In to the JTAG Circuit .
 Sampled on the rising edge of TCK.
-If the JTAG feature is not being used, this pin can be left floating or connected to V DD through a pull up resistor.
-TMS JTAG serial input synchronous Serial data-in to the JTAG circuit.
+If the JTAG feature is not used, this pin can be disconnected or connected to V {DD} .
+TMS Serial Data-in to the JTAG Circuit .
 Sampled on the rising edge of TCK.
-If the JTAG feature is not being used, this pin can be disconnected or connected to $V{\rm DD}$ .
-TCK JTAG- clock Clock input to the JTAG circuitry.
-If the JTAG feature is not being used, this pin must be connected to $V{\rm SS}$ .
-MODE Static Selects Burst Order .
-When tied to GND selects linear burst sequence.
-When tied to V DD or left floating selects interleaved burst sequence.
-This is a strap pin and should remain static during device operation.
-Mode Pin has an internal pull-up.
-NC No Connects.
-Not Internally connected to the die.
+If the JTAG feature is not used, this pin can be disconnected or connected to V {DD} .
+TCK JTAG Clock Clock Input to the JTAG Circuitry.
+If the JTAG feature is not used, this pin must be connected to V{SS} .
+NC No Connects .
+Not internally connected to the die.
+144M, 288M, 576M, and 1G are address expansion pins and are not internally connected to the die.